baturaysaglam/RIS-MISO-Deep-Reinforcement-Learning/README.md

 # Joint Transmit Beamforming and Phase Shifts Design with Deep Reinforcement Learning

 PyTorch implementation of the paper [*Reconfigurable Intelligent Surface Assisted Multiuser MISO Systems Exploiting Deep Reinforcement Learning*](https://ieeexplore.ieee.org/document/9110869).
-The paper solves a Reconfigurable Intelligent Surface (RIS) Assisted Multiuser Multi-Input Single-Output (MISO) System problem with the deep reinforcement learning algorithm of [DDPG](https://arxiv.org/abs/1509.02971).
+The paper solves a Reconfigurable Intelligent Surface (RIS) Assisted Multiuser Multi-Input Single-Output (MISO) System problem with the deep reinforcement learning algorithm of [DDPG](https://arxiv.org/abs/1509.02971) for sixth generation (6G) applications.

 The algorithm is tested, and the results are reproduced on a custom RIS assisted Multiuser MISO environment.